nrkn/js1k-2019/README.md

 In a simple game, there should be some way to win.

-When you get far enough down the dungeon, there's a statue you can get (I chose this so I could reuse the player sprite) that allows you to win
+When you get far enough down the dungeon, there's a statue you can get (I chose to make the goal a statue so I could reuse the player sprite) that allows you to win.

 ![statue](public/ddc17cd8b705c285185320d87bd5d2e7f5c7e7fe.png)